sanjaycodeclouds/docker-node-environment/README.md

 #   npm i --save cors

 # Step 3:
-#   Set up .env file
+#   Setup .env file
 #   PORT=?
 #   MONDOGB_URL=?

 # Step 4:
-#   Set up connection.js file for MongoDB connect
+#   Setup connection.js file for MongoDB connect

 # Step 5:
-#   Set up app.js file
+#   Setup app.js file

 # Step 6:
-#   Set up "Dockerfile"
+#   Setup "Dockerfile"
 #   This file include all the necessary dependencies to run the container

 # Step 7:
-#   Set up docker-compose.yml
+#   Setup docker-compose.yml
 #   This file is not necessary but it includes some features like:
 #     • This will overcome to build the docker everytime
 #     • Share setup with your team